HIPAA Alert: Potential Data Breach Learn More

 • Loss of bladder or bowel control

-• Bone pain in the chest, hips, back, or any other body part where cancer has spread
+• Bone pain in the chest, hips, or back

 Risk Factors for Prostate Cancer

-Prostate cancer begins when healthy cells in the prostate mutate and begin to grow uncontrollably.
-The following risk factors increase a person’s likelihood of developing the disease:
+Prostate cancer begins when a genetic mutation causes healthy cells in the prostate to grow uncontrollably.
+The exact cause for this change is not always known.
+However, medical research has identified several risk factors that increase a person’s likelihood of developing prostate cancer:

 Age

-Men of Caribbean and African descent are more likely to develop prostate cancer than Caucasian men, while Latino men are less at risk.
+People of certain ethnic backgrounds and races are more susceptible to prostate cancer than others.
+Men of Caribbean and African descent are more likely to develop prostate cancer than Caucasian and Latino men.
 Additionally, men living in North America, Australia, the Caribbean, and Northwestern Europe develop the disease more often than those living elsewhere.

 Genetics and Family History